conda-forge/conda-smithy/README.md

 Releasing conda-smithy
 ----------------------

+Before making a release, consult `@conda-forge/core` and wait some time for objections.

 To release a new version of conda-smithy, you can use the [rever](https://regro.github.io/rever-docs/index.html) release managment tool.
 Run `rever` in the root repo directory with the version number you want to release.